-But here’s the good news … unlike those jiggly thigh muscles which don’t take long to lose their shape (am I right? ugh.) — the "mind's eye" muscle you build in order to deepen your love & appreciation of art, doesn’t take nearly as much work or time.
+But here’s the good news … unlike those jiggly thigh muscles, which don’t take long to lose their shape (Am I right?
+Ugh.) — the "mind's eye" muscle you build in order to deepen your love & appreciation for art, doesn’t take nearly as much work or time.

 And it’s a heckuva lot more fun!

-The "no pain, no gain" song you must sing to firm up those bouncy thighs, does not apply when it comes to you heART muscle — Hallelujah!
+The "no pain, no gain" song you have to sing to firm up those bouncy thighs, does not apply when it comes to your he❤️art muscle ...
+Hallelujah!

 The only thing that’s required is time & consistency.

 More of my adult life has been spent not painting, than the number of years I’ve actually spent honing my craft.
-Yes, the latter is catching up to the former as I merrily go along, but for the most part, I have logged wayyy more years purely in the “art appreciation” phase.
+Yes, the latter is catching up with the former as I merrily go along.
+But for the most part, I have logged wayyy more years purely in the “art appreciation” phase.

 Just bursting at the seams with color & line.